Motorway Services Online

 Brand names became everything.

 At the very end of the 1990s, a few service areas opened with a series of units around a large dining area, all housed within a large, tall, glass building.
-This became the standard design of the 2000s, a simple design that you could modify to suit almost any environment.
+This became the standard design of the 2000s, a simple layout that you could modify to suit almost any environment.
 Granada called it a "town".

 The benefit of this building design is that it's extremely flexible, with new units able to be set up in days, and existing concessions can easily be moved, removed, renamed or extended.
 It was much more manageable compared to how things had started, if not a little soulless.
+These 'towns' had their toilets placed as far away as possible, as commercial factors dictated layouts.

 At other service areas, the range of shops and restaurants was consolidated into a few very well-known names.
-The operators discovered that people had a lot of respect for food served by names they recognised from the high street, with the added bonuses that burgers were cheap to make and easy to profit from.
+The operators discovered that people had a lot of respect for food served by names they recognised from town centres, with the added bonuses that burgers were cheap to make and easy to profit from.
 In particular, there was a real focus on attracting commuters and business travellers, who were seen as the 'untapped market' and the best way to expand each business.
 As a result, speed of service became key.

 "Our mission is to be the best motorway service operator and to overcome a poor reputation."